Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 Why is UFCF discounted using WACC?

 UFCF represents cash available to all investors (both debt and equity holders), so you need a discount rate that reflects the blended cost of all capital sources.
-WACC does this by weighting the cost of equity and after-tax cost of debt by their proportions in the capital structure.
-The pairing is mathematically required because UFCF must be discounted by WACC to produce enterprise value.
+WACC weights the cost of equity and after-tax cost of debt by their proportions in the capital structure.
+The pairing is mathematically required to produce enterprise value.

 What is a "good" level of UFCF?

 UFCF benchmarks vary by industry and growth stage.
-For established businesses in mature industries, consistently positive UFCF indicates healthy operations, though the specific percentage varies based on gross margins and capital intensity.
-For high-growth companies, negative UFCF during expansion is normal and acceptable if it's driven by strategic investments rather than operational weakness.
-The key question isn't whether UFCF is positive but whether it trends positive as the company matures.
+For established businesses, consistently positive UFCF indicates healthy operations.
+For high-growth companies, negative UFCF during expansion is normal if it's driven by strategic investments rather than operational weakness.
+The key question is whether UFCF trends positive as the company matures.